Color Theory for Designer, Part 3: Creating Your Own Color Palettes

 A wide range of tints, shades, and tones makes this a very versatile color scheme.

-Don’t forget that beige and brown are really tints and shades of orange.
+Don't forget that beige and brown are just tints and shades of orange.

 Split Complementary

-Split complementary schemes are almost as easy as the complementary scheme.
+Split complementary schemes add more complexity than regular complementary schemes.
 In this scheme, instead of using colors that are opposites, you use colors on either side of the hue opposite your base hue.

 Examples: